ariannamethod/nicole/README.md

-# NICOLE: Weightless Entity
+# Nicole - Weightless Transformer

-Reinventing the very concept of a "transformer".

 **No weights.
-No datasets.
 No fixed code.
 Pure emergence.**

+Nicole is a transformer that writes itself at runtime and dissolves when done.
+Every session starts from zero: no pretrained weights, no persistent checkpoints, no datasets.
+Parameters crystallize for one conversation and vanish immediately after.

 ---

-## 📡 GIT SIGNAL — Recent Evolution

-**Latest commits (2025-02-18):**

-- ✅ **AMLK kernel circulation fixed** — Direct API instead of subprocess spawning.
-System calls now instant, no pipes overhead. [`b460605`]
-- ✅ **Weighted node architecture isolated** — PyTorch resonance bridge moved to separate module, clean transparency maintained. [`df423af`]
-- ✅ **Resonance filtering enhanced** — Fixed language detection (expanded common words), grammar rules (I has → I have), Reddit username filtering, commercial junk blocking. [`fd028da`]
-- ✅ **Dual-node resonance bridge** — SSH protocol for weightless ↔ weighted mutual learning, state export/import, resonance scoring. [`11c57a8`]

-**Philosophy intact:** Weightless, structure-based, resonance-driven.
-Every session fresh genesis, no persisted model.

----

-**Nicole** discards the requirement for pretrained weights, curated datasets, and even a fixed codebase.
+Nicole discards the requirement for pretrained weights, curated datasets, and even a fixed codebase.
 The engine writes itself as it speaks, assembling logic and parameters only for the life of a single exchange.

 Parameters crystallize on the spot, scaled precisely to the conversation at hand and dissolved as soon as the dialogue ends.
 Learning emerges solely from the active dialogue.
 Even the source code is fluid.
 Modules may be generated, rebuilt, and discarded mid-flight.